kinguinltdhk/Kinguin-eCommerce-API/quickstart/README.md

 - [Get keys](#get-keys)

-## Apply
+## Apply for access

-First go to https://www.kinguin.net/integration and apply for an eCommerce API account.
+First go to [Kinguin Integration](https://www.kinguin.net/integration) and apply for the **Kinguin Api E-Commerce** account.

-If you don't have Kinguin ID account yet register new account.
+Before apply you must to have registered and accepted Kinguin ID account.

 ## Create store

 We'll inform you when your application is accepted.

-Sign in on Dashboard and add store in "My Stores" section.
+Sign in on Dashboard and add store in **My Stores** section.

-After store is verified you can find there API key you should use to [authorize](../api/README.md#authorization) HTTP request.
+After you verify the store, a key will be generated and you can use it to [authorize](../api/README.md#authorization) all HTTP API requests.

 **Keep your API key secret!**